 Situated between two sparkling lakes and framed by snow-capped peaks, Interlaken is a popular Swiss town.
 You’ll find flower-lined streets, big open meadows and beautiful mountain vistas.
 Due to its beauty and location, it is one of the more touristy Swiss towns.

-Located between towering rock faces and tall mountain peaks, Lauterbrunnen is a quintessential village.
+Located between towering rock faces and tall mountain peaks, Lauterbrunnen is a quintessential village in Switzerland.
 ‘Lauter Brunnen’ translates to ‘many fountains’, which hints at the 72 waterfalls which can be found in the Lauterbrunnen Valley.
 It therefore follows that there are plenty of stunning hikes and trails.

 The village itself comprises traditional chalet-style buildings within extraordinarily picturesque surroundings.
 With colourful alpine meadows, it is a haven for nature lovers and a truly unforgettable place.